Updated September 25, 2021:

 Our staff and ministry leaders are excited about the upcoming fall season and have outstanding and meaningful opportunities for spiritual development and fellowship planned.
 We hope you will find new ways to worship, grow and serve at Asbury United Methodist Church this fall!

 Where can I learn more about COVID-19?

-With the vast amount of information and sources regarding COVID-19 available online, Asbury will be considering data and information from the following sources:
+With the vast amount of information and sources regarding COVID-19 available online, Asbury routinely monitors data and information from the following sources: